Recipe: Dal Makhani

-- In the meantime prepare the gravy.
-Heat ghee or oil in a pan.
-When it is hot add the peppercorns, cinnamon, cloves and remaining cumin seeds.
+- In the meantime prepare the curry or dal.
+Heat ghee and oil in a pan.
+When it is hot add the peppercorns, cinnamon, cloves, bay leafs, cardamom and remaining cumin seeds.
 When they begin to sizzle, add asafoetida.

-- Add chopped onions and stir fry them till it starts turning light pink in colour.
+- Add chopped onions and stir fry them till it starts turning light brown in colour.

-- Add the garlic, ginger and chilli paste.
+- Add the garlic, ginger and chilli pastes.
 Stir fry till the garlic becomes light pink in colour.

-- Add dhana jiru, red chilli powder, garam masala and tomato puree.
+- Add remaining turmeric powder, coriander cumin, red chilli powders, garam masala and tomato puree.